vizdata-f21/project-2-data_wranglers/README.md

 introduction of the All-Star game in 1951.
 We allow the user to define whether they would like to count every appearance made in an All-Star game or to only count each player once per college, even if they made several All-Star games.
-We also allowed the user to define the length of the animation, the number of frames per second, and the length of the pause at the end of the animation loop.
-We chose to let the user define the year range for the animation and the number of colleges to include in the ranking.
-Our options provided are shown below.
+We have other user options as well, as shown below.

 <figure>
 <img src="images/colleges-tab.png" style="width:80.0%" alt="“Colleges” tab user interface" /><figcaption aria-hidden="true">“Colleges” tab user interface</figcaption>